-Welcome to Seven Arrows!
-Since 1999, our K-6 school has been dedicated to igniting each child’s innate passion for learning.
-Our vibrant classrooms are small by design and speak the magical language of childhood.
-Our approach is child-centered, culturally inspired, and individualized to meet the needs of various learning styles.
-The Seven Arrows learning community is passionately involved and committed to unparalleled academic achievement.
+Welcome to our community.
+Since 1999, Seven Arrows has been dedicated to igniting each child’s innate passion for learning.
+Our approach is child-centered, culturally inspired, and individualized to meet the needs of various learners.
+Our community is passionately involved and committed to unparalleled academic achievement.
 We strongly believe that a high-quality education must be dynamic and ever-evolving to respond to what we know about brain research, child development, and the latest and best pedagogical practices.

 Director of Admissions and Marketing

 310.230.0257 | email@example.com